meera/apilogicserver-react-admin-genned/README.md

 # Installation

-Before you install this react dashboard for APILogicServer, you need to have npm, node and yarn installed on your local machine.
+Before you install this react app for APILogicServer, you need to have npm, node and yarn installed on your local machine.

 Use this website to install npm, node and yarn - [https://nodejs.org/en/download/](https://nodejs.org/en/download/).